 Teach financial wisdom to your teen: Money management is a crucial skill for teens.
-As your teens take guidance about all other things in their teenage phase, just like that your teens also need to know about value of money and money management in a proper way.
+Just as your teens take guidance about all other things in their teenage phase, your teens also need to know about value of money and money management in a proper way.

 This article is all about how you can teach financial wisdom to your teen.

 - Why Teach financial wisdom to your teen

 - 6 Financial terms your teen should be clear about

 - 12 Thingsyour teen should know to have financial wisdom (What to teach)